 8. Vitamin A

 Also known as retinol, vitamin A is a fat-soluble nutrient, which promotes strong and healthy vision.
 It also plays an important role in supporting the immune system by fortifying mucous membranes in the mouth, nose, and sinuses.
 It helps in wound-healing, growth and development, bone formation, and many other vital bodily processes.
-A deficiency of vitamin A makes your night vision poor,
+A deficiency of vitamin A makes your night vision poor, and could cause many skin problems, frequent respiratory infections, digestive issues, and causes slow wound-healing.

 9. Vitamin E